 - Currently there are twenty-one million refugees in the world.

-- About fifty percent of the world refugee population is children.
+- About fifty percent of the world's refugee population is children.

-- On average, a refugee will be in refuge for seventeen years.
+- On average, a refugee will live away from home for seventeen years.

 ROTA upholds education as the top priority in humanitarian crises because children are the most marginalized and most vulnerable.
 Providing access to education in safe, nurturing environments can enable children to develop critical lifelong skills.
 Al-Mannai explained that it is essential for children in emergency situations to have a sense of normalcy, to make friendships, build self-confidence, acquire knowledge, and have a chance to become something in the future.
 Furthermore, he said, “The simple fact is that illiteracy is isolation, and isolation can lead to destructive tendencies towards the self and towards others.”